deans973411/MD409_ROS/README.md

 # MD409_ROS
-A undergraduate research on Robot Operating System, programing on industrial computer with Lidar Sensor, IMU mod, depth camera and omni-wheel.
+An undergraduate research on Robot Operating System, programing on industrial computer with Lidar Sensor, IMU mod, depth camera and omni-wheel.

 ## Topic on this device: